HuangChienHan/2025IoTquiz/README.md

 ```bash
 npm install
 ```
-If you access issues with the installation in Windows system, try to use the following command:
+If you access issues with the installation in Windows system, Due to error "無法辨識 'npm' 詞彙是否為 Cmdlet...".
+Try to use the following command in PowerShell:
 ```bash
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
+And type "Y" to confirm.

 ### 3. Database Setup (SQLite)
 This project uses SQLite (`better-sqlite3`).
 The `quiz.db` file is typically included, but if you need to initialize or reset the database structure: